harshnandan/CarNd_t1_p3_behavioral_cloning/writeup_template.md

-# **Behavioral Cloning**
+# **Udacity Self-Driving Car Engineer Nanodegree - Behavioral Cloning Project**

 ---

-**Behavioral Cloning Project**
+**Introduction**

+The objective of this project is to use deep learning techniques to effectively teach a car autonomously in a simulated environment.
+For the purpose of this project, Udacity provided a simulator capable of operating in both autonomous and training mode.
+Although the simulator had two tracks, this project has been tested on the test track.
+The "challenge-track" will be tested in a follow-up effort.

+The first step of teaching a deep neural network to drive is to collect a lot of rich data.
+The data is collected by running the simulator in training mode and using mouse and arrow keys to drive the car.
+The simulator captures steering angle, throttle, brake, speed and dashboard camera images and stores it in an organized fashion for further use.
+This data should cover key aspects of driving like making left and right turns, recovering from the side of the road etc.

+After appropriate inspection of data and required augmentation, the data is used to train a CNN network built using Keras.
+The trained model is saved as a .h5 file.
+This file is then used by drive.py file drive the car autonomously in the simulation environment.

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data on good driving behavior
+* Analyze the recorded data and decide on how to augment the data
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road